nllz/IRTF-HRPC/draft-research.md

 End-to-End
 : The principle that application-specific functions should not be embedded into the network and thus stay at the end-points: in many cases, especially when dealing with failures, the right decisions can only be made with the corresponding application-specific knowledge, which is available at the end-points not in the network.

 : The end-to-end principle is one of the key architectural guidelines of the Internet.
 The argument in favor of the end-to-end approach to system design is laid out in the fundamental paper by Saltzer, Reed, and Clark {{Saltzer}} {{Clark}}.
 In it, the authors argue in favor of radical simplification:  systems designers should only build the essential and shared functions into the network, as most functions can only be implemented at network end points.
 Building features into the network for the benefit of certain applications, will come at the expense of others.
 As such, as a general system designers should attempt to steer clear of building anything into the network that is not a bare necessity for its functioning.
 Following the end-to-end principle is crucial for innovation, as it makes innovation at the edges possible without having to make changes to the network, and the robustness of the network.
-Various aspects of end-to-end connectivity are further elaborated on in {{RFC 2775}}.
+Various aspects of end-to-end connectivity are further elaborated on in {{RFC2775}}.

 Federation
 : The possibility of connecting autonomous and possibly centralized systems into single system without a central authority.